 Costa Rica tuna fishing charters have something to offer everyone.
-With so many variations of fish, you are bound to have a day full of fun.
-One species of fish a lot of people try their hand at catching on tuna fishing trips is Yellowfin Tuna.
+With so many variations of fish, you are bound to have a full day of fun.
+On tuna fishing trips, one species of fish, a lot of people try catching, is Yellowfin Tuna.

 Yellowfin Tuna Fishing Charters

-First and foremost, let’s begin with a basic description of this fish so you know what to expect.
-Yellowfin Tuna can be found all over the world in warm waters.
-They are undoubtedly one of the most commonly caught offshore game fish.
+First and foremost, let’s begin with a basic description of this fish, so you know what to expect.
+Yellowfin Tuna can be found, in warm waters, all over the world.
+They are, undoubtedly, one of the most commonly caught offshore game fish.
 A lot of people mistakenly believe Yellowfin Tuna to be an easy catch, especially when they are smaller in size.
-However, they pull hard for their relatively small size.
+However, they pull hard for their, relatively, small size.
 You need patience if you are to catch this species.
 Once the boat gets close, the fish start swimming in big circles, making it much more difficult for you – but undoubtedly a lot more fun too.

 Costa Rica Tuna Fishing Trips

 Found at the surface in large schools, feeding yellowfin tuna school looks like “the water is boiling.”
-If seabirds are in the area hanging around above them, feeding on scraps left behind is a strong indication of feeding Yellowfin Tuna.
-You’re more likely to find them in the company of dolphins (the mammals, not the fish).
+If seabirds are in the area, hanging around above them, feeding on scraps left behind, is a strong indication of feeding Yellowfin Tuna.
+You’re more likely to find them in the company of Spinner Dolphins (the mammals, not the fish).
 Yellowfin schools often hang around below pods of dolphins.

 Part of the secret of successful tuna fishing trips is being able to spot those signs from afar!